Drug Church: History

 Drug Church started as a side project for singer Patrick Kindlon of Self Defense Family.
 After having released a three-song demo online in 2011, the band got signed by No Sleep Records by the beginning of 2012.
 The band's original lineup included Kindlon, guitarist Nick Cogan, bassist Cory Galusha, and drummer Chris Villeneuve.
-They were later joined by Patrick Wynne on bass, moving Galusha to second guitar.
-Their debut EP, Swell, was released in 2012, and it received critical acclaim for its raw and aggressive sound.
-This early work laid the foundation for Drug Church's growing reputation as an innovative and exciting band in the punk and hardcore scenes.
+They were later joined by Patrick Wynne on bass, expanding to a five-piece in the process and moving Galusha over to guitar; this line-up has remained intact since.
+Their debut self-titled EP was released in 2012, and it received critical acclaim for its raw and aggressive sound.

 Drug Church's debut full-length album, Paul Walker (named after the late actor of the same name), was released in 2013 and was well received by music critics.
-The band's sophomore album, "Hit Your Head," released in 2015, continued to push the boundaries of their sound and featured lyrics that explored social and personal issues with a unique blend of wit and introspection.
+The band's sophomore album, "Hit Your Head," was released in 2015.

 In 2018, Drug Church signed with Pure Noise Records released their third album, Cheer which demonstrated the band's willingness to experiment with different styles such as grunge while retaining their punk ethos.
-The album received praise for its introspective and honest lyrics, as well as its willingness to tackle complex themes.
+The album was named as Kerrang!
+Magazine's Album of the Week and received praise for its introspective and honest lyrics, as well as its willingness to tackle complex themes.
+The song "Foam Pit" was included in The Alternative's Best of 2018 compilation, and the band received "Most Underrated" in the site's awards for that year.

 The band's fourth album Hygiene was announced on November 10, 2021 with the release of the singles "Million Miles of Fun" (a reference to Len's "Steal My Sunshine") and "Detective Lieutenant", and was released on March 11, 2022 through Pure Noise Records.
 On March 1, 2023, the band released the single Myopic through Pure Noise Records, which was ultimately included on their fifth album, Prude, released on October 4, 2024.
-The release of Prude was flanked by the release of singles "Demolition Man", "Slide 2 Me" and "Myopic".
+The release of Prude was flanked by the release of three singles: "Demolition Man", "Slide 2 Me" and "Myopic".
+Music videos were made for "Demolition Man" and "Slide to Me" that featured American actor Biff Wiff; in an interview with Far Out Magazine, Kindlon noted that the band had attempted to cast Tim Robinson due to his likeness to Kindlon but were unable to due to scheduling conflicts.